VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/filter.md

 State variable filters

-They tend to sound a smidgen brighten and smoother than sallen key filters.
+They tend to sound a smidgen brighten and smoother than Sallen–Key filters.
 They have a 12dB slope, so nice and gentle still.

 ### Transistor Ladder